 SHAKESPEARE AND DRAMA (139) 2.5 Credits Prerequisite: Successful completion of English 1.
-Semester Grades 10-12 Shakespeare and Drama, a semester course, is designed to broaden th e scope of our Shakespearean study and to give students an understanding and appreciation of the imp • • works and his influence on world drama.
-Students will explore the Shak • study and to give students an understanding and appreciation of the importance of Shakespeare's works and his influence on world drama.
-Students will explore the Shakespearean comedies and histories, along with other tragedies not studied during our four comprehensive programs.
+Semester Grades 10-12 Shakespeare and Drama, a semester course, is designed to broaden the scope of our Shakespearean study and to give students an understanding and appreciation of the importance of Shakespeare's works and his influence on world drama.
+Students will explore the Shakespe arean comedies and histories, along with other tragedies not studied during our four comprehensive programs.
 In addition, the course will study the evolution of modern drama, with an emphasis on influence and context.